kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

 - Close window: Ctrl+Q
 - Maximize window: Ctrl+M
 - Restore window: Ctrl+N
-- View split on left: Ctrl+Left
-- View split on right: Ctrl+Right

 ## Other Missing Enhancements
-Following are some of the features that I like in Mac OS but don't have a way to get in Ubuntu.
+Following are some of the features that I like in macOS but don't have a way to get in Ubuntu.
 Please let me know in the comments below if you do.

 - Kinetic Scrolling
 - Cursor Acceleration